Meteorologist: West Coast snowfall is ‘once in a generation’

 “This rain and snow bucked the trend and it’s highly unexpected,” said Ryan Maue, a meteorologist and former NOAA chief scientist.
 “It’s like once-in-a-generation.”

-Meteorologists say the explanation for the robust winter season is not so simple.
+Meteorologists say the explanation for the robust winter season is not so simple, nor is it a direct result of the current La Niña climate pattern, with the cooling of central Pacific ocean surface waters affecting weather.

-The current La Niña pattern does have an influence on global weather, but Maue said that is only one factor.
+“The short answer is no, La Niña alone is not the main cause of this weather,” said Daniel McEvoy, a researcher with the Western Regional Climate Center.

 Bianca Feldkircher, a meteorologist for the National Weather Service, said a persistent blocking pattern over the Pacific Ocean plus cold air migrating south from the Arctic have created the conditions for widespread snowfall along the West Coast.